 Description: This course studies the immune system, lymphatic system, gastrointestinal tract and digestion, genitourinary system, and the nervous system.
 An in-depth examination of the five senses is also conducted.
-Offered Spring Semester, odd-numbered years.
+Three hours of lecture, three hours of laboratory per week.
+Offered Spring Semester, annually.

-BIOL 225 Entomology (4 semester hours)
+BIOL 225 - Entomology

 Description: This course introduces the biology, ecology and evolution of insects in both naturalistic and human contexts.
 Subject matter and course content includes field observation and collection techniques in addition to case studies of evolutionary, economical and historical importance.
+Three hours of lecture, three hours of laboratory per week.
 Offered Summer Semester, even-numbered years.

-BIOL 281 Cell Biology Lecture (3 semester hours)
+BIOL 281 - Cell Biology Lecture

-Prerequisites: C or higher in BIOL 102-103 or permission of instructor
+Prerequisites: C or higher in BIOL 102-BIOL 103

-Corequisites: BIOL 282
+Corequisite: BIOL 282

-Description: This course examines the foundations of cell biology including the structure, function, differentiation, and growth of the eucaryotic cell.
+Description: This course examines the foundations of cell biology including the structure, function, differentiation, and growth of the eukaryotic cell.
 It is primarily concerned with eukaryotic cells from their evolution, organization, differentiation and biosynthesis.
 The simplicity and complexity of macromolecules in the cell are covered through multi-modal learning technologies on nutrition, energy production, and synthesis of cellular components.
 The student develops a thorough understanding of the mechanisms underlying mitosis and meiosis, the cell cycle, and cancer.
-Offered Fall Semester, annually.
+Three hours of lecture, three hours of laboratory per week.
+Offered Fall and Spring Semester, annually.

-BIOL 282 Cell Biology Laboratory (1 semester hour)
+BIOL 282 - Cell Biology Laboratory

-Prerequisites: C or higher in BIOL 102-103 or permission of instructor
+Prerequisites: C or higher in BIOL 102-BIOL 103

-Corequisites: BIOL 281
+Corequisite: BIOL 281

-Description: Companion laboratory component that examines the foundations of cell biology including the structure, function, differentiation, and growth of the eucaryotic cell.
+Description: Companion laboratory component that examines the foundations of cell biology including the structure, function, differentiation, and growth of the eukaryotic cell.
 It is primarily concerned with eukaryotic cells from their evolution, organization, differentiation and biosynthesis.
 The simplicity and complexity of macromolecules in the cell are covered through multi-modal learning technologies on nutrition, energy production, and synthesis of cellular components.
 The student develops a thorough understanding of the mechanisms underlying mitosis and meiosis, the cell cycle, and cancer.
-Offered Fall Semester, annually.
+Three hours of lecture, three hours of laboratory per week.
+Offered Fall and Spring Semester, annually.

-BIOL 302 Principles of Ecology (4 semester hours)
+BIOL 302 - Principles of Ecology

-Prerequisites: BIOL 102-103 or permission of instructor
+Prerequisites: BIOL 102-BIOL 103 or permission of instructor

 Description: This course examines theories (including a variety of mathematical, verbal, and graphical models of important ecological processes), techniques of study (both laboratory and field-based), and natural history.
 The student explores: 1) various questions (in a broad sense) asked by ecologists; 2) ideas (theories, models) from which hypotheses are suggested to answer the questions; and 3) ways in which ecologists go about gathering data to refute or support the proposed hypotheses.
 Specific ecological studies are used to illustrate what has been learned about the natural world.
+Three hours of lecture, three hours of laboratory per week.
 Offered Fall Semester, annually.

-BIOL 305 Evolution (3 semester hours)
+BIOL 305 - Evolution